Why translate the Bible? What is the ultimate purpose of translating the Scriptures into a language?

 3. What is the purpose of the Scriptures and how does that influence translation?

 The purpose of Bible translation must keep in view the purpose of the Scriptures themselves.
-The Scriptures are for the church so that believers might engage in the ministry of the word.
+The Scriptures are entrusted to the people of God so that they might read them, exhort from them, and teach from them as well (1 Timothy 4:13).

 Unfortunately, some translations are produced with the goal of leading someone who doesn’t attend church or know anything about the Christian faith to a saving faith in Christ, apart from the local church.